OnePlus 15

 Common Features

-• Both products have a thickness of 8.1 mm.
+• Both devices share a thickness of 8.1 mm.

-• Both products use Qualcomm Snapdragon 8 Elite Gen 5 chipsets.
+• Both phones are powered by the Qualcomm Snapdragon 8 Elite Gen 5 chipset.

 Main Differences